nyeholt/silverstripe-simplecache/README.md

 * Add the SimpleCachePublisher extension to a publishable data type and publish your page.
-* Change .htaccess to point to simplecache/cache-main.php instead of sapphire/main.php
+* Change .htaccess to point to simplecache/frontend-cache.php instead of framework/main.php
-* Works in much the same way as static publisher, but uses a cache abstraction layer to allow for storing cached data in memcache or apc, or other cache platform.
-Uses a filesystem cache by default
+* Works in a similar way to static publisher, but uses a cache abstraction layer to allow for storing cached data in memcache or apc, or other cache platform.